StuartHarris/slides/rust_global_seattle_2023/slides.md

 - **Ports and Adapters** is a _revolution_

-  portable and easy to test — great for building high quality apps
+  behaviour-centric architecture — leads to better testability

 ---

 # ![2](https://icongr.am/material/numeric-2-circle.svg?color=ff9900) What if we start with behaviour?

-We build a _core_ that encapsulates our app’s behaviour:
+But how do we model behaviour?

-- updates a _model_ in response to _events_
+- update a _model_ in response to _events_
-- emits _effects_ — intent to perform side-effects
+- emit _effects_ — intent to perform side-effects
-- is _pure_ (can be easily tested)

 ---